-In the last five years of our short but decorated twelve-year-old history, we have been ranked by three of the world’s top four business school rankings – Forbes, Financial Times and the Economist.
+In the last seven years of our short but decorated fourteen-year-old history, we have been ranked by three of the world’s top four business school rankings – Forbes, Financial Times and the Economist.
 In each of these rankings, we are the youngest school featured – an accomplishment we attribute to our unique and innovative model of business education.

 Program CURRICULUM & STRUCTURE

 The objective of our EMBA program is to groom ‘General Managers’ capable of assuming different roles and achieving several organizational objectives.
 From our research of industry trends, we have identified important skills and competencies that General Managers must possess, and these form the key pillars of our program.

 THE DNA OF A GENERAL MANAGER MUST INCLUDE SKILLS LIKE:

 - Personal effectiveness